The facts about life insurance with Irritable bowel syndrome

 What does Irritable bowel syndrome life insurance cost?

-The cost of your irritable bowel syndrome insurance will depend upon the severity of your health condition and outcome of the medical screening process.
+The cost of your irritable bowel syndrome insurance will depend upon the severity of your health condition and the outcome of the medical screening process.
 Some questions underwriters may have regarding your pre-existing medical conditions are:

 - Do you take any medication for your irritable bowel syndrome (IBS)?